Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: Introduction

-Althought the SM has achieved incredible success in Higgs sector, it is unable to explain many new physics(NP) phenomena.
+Although the SM has achieved incredible success, it is unable to explain many NP phenomena.
 Physicists consider that the SM should be a low energy and effective theory of a large model.
-Supersymmetric (SUSY) theories are perhaps the most widely considered extensions to the SM \cite{susy1}.
-SUSY models introduce new CP violating sources and remove fine-tunings present in quadratically divergent radiative corrections to the Higgs mass in the SM.
-Unfortunately, as it is well known that, for moderate mass scales, SUSY predicts neutron electric dipole moment $d_n$ of order $10^{-22-23}\tilde{\phi}$ e.cm\cite{susy2}, where $\tilde{\phi}$ is some combination of SUSY phases.
-There are two approaches to satisfy the experimental limit if the CP violating phases are not sufficient small\cite{susy3}.
-One is the fine tuning: various contributions cancel with each other in some special parameter spaces, and the other is to make the supersymmetry particles very heavy at several TeV order.
+Supersymmetric(SUSY) theories are perhaps the most widely considered extensions to the SM.
+SUSY models remove fine-tunings present in quadratically divergent radiative corrections to the Higgs mass and introduce new CPV sources from the complex phases of the new parameters\cite{susy1,susy1.1,susy1.2,susy1.3,susy1.4}.
+In MSSM, the new CPV sources which contribute to the EDMs of quarks and leptons were widely studied by people.
+Unfortunately, for moderate mass scales, MSSM predicts a large neutron EDM $d_n$ of order $(10^{-22}\sim 10^{-23})\tilde{\phi}$ e$\cdot$cm\cite{susy2}, where $\tilde{\phi}$ is some combination of SUSY phases.
+There are two approaches to satisfy the experimental limit if the CP phases are not sufficient small\cite{susy3,susy3plus}.
+One is the fine-tuning: various contributions cancel with each other in some special parameter spaces, and the other is to make the SUSY particles very heavy at several TeV order.
 There are also other works of the EDMs for neutron and heavy quarks\cite{OCEDM1,OCEDM2,OCEDM3}.

-The $U(1)_X$SSM is a popular $U(1)$ extension of the minimal supersymmetric standard model(MSSM) with extra Higgs superfields and right-handed neutrinos added.
-There are several new CP violating sources(such as the masses of new gaugino and the super partners of new Higgs scalars) beyond the MSSM and it is interesting to study them.
-In $U(1)_X$SSM, there are new superfields beyond MSSM, and they include three $SU(2)_L$ singlet Higgs superfields $\hat{\eta},~\hat{\bar{\eta}},~\hat{S}$ and right-handed neutrinos.
-In this model, three light neutrinos obtain tiny masses at sub-eV order through the seesaw mechanism.
-Different from MSSM, the lightest scalar neutrino possesses cold dark matter characters.
-The $\mu$ problem and the little hierarchy problem in MSSM are both relieved in $U(1)_X$SSM, because $U(1)_X$SSM has the $\lambda_H\hat{S}\hat{H}_u\hat{H}_d$ and more superfields.
-With the addition of three singlet Higgs superfields, the mass of the lightest CP-even Higgs at the tree level is increased.
-Therefore, the stop's correction to Higgs mass can be not very large.
+The $U(1)_X$SSM is a popular $U(1)$ extension of MSSM.
+In $U(1)_X$SSM, the new superfields beyond MSSM are three $SU(2)_L$ singlet Higgs superfields $\hat{\eta},~\hat{\bar{\eta}},~\hat{S}$, three right-handed neutrinos and a gauge boson.
+The $U(1)_X$SSM has several advantages than the MSSM: light neutrinos can obtain tiny mass; the lightest scalar neutrino possesses cold dark matter characters; the $\mu$ problem and the little hierarchy problem in MSSM are both relieved, because $U(1)_X$SSM has the $\lambda_H\hat{S}\hat{H}_u\hat{H}_d$ term and more superfields; the mass of the lightest CP-even Higgs at the tree level is enhanced by the addition of the three singlet Higgs superfields, and the correction of the stop to Higgs mass does not need to be very large.